zaucker/agrammon/Advent2020/shitty-program.md

 This usage message is created automatically from the implementation of the [`multi`](https://docs.raku.org/language/functions#Multi-dispatch) subroutine [`MAIN`](https://docs.raku.org/routine/MAIN) instances as shown for the first line:

 ```
+subset ExistingFile of Str where { .IO.e or note("No such file $_") && exit 1 }

 #| Start the web interface
 multi sub MAIN(
         'web',
         ExistingFile $cfg-filename,   #= configuration file
         ExistingFile $model-filename, #= top-level model file
-        Str $technical-file?          #= override model parameters from this file
+        ExistingFile $technical-file? #= override model parameters from this file
     ) is export {
     my $http = web($cfg-filename, $model-filename, $technical-file);
     react {